 In the item density visualization, items are represented by their label in a similar way as in the network visualization and the overlay visualization.
 Each point in the item density visualization has a color that indicates the density of items at that point.
 By default, colors range from blue to green to yellow.
 The larger the number of items in the neighborhood of a point and the higher the weights of the neighboring items, the closer the color of the point is to yellow.
-The other way around, the smaller the number of items in the neighborhood of a point and the lower the weights of the neighboring items, the closer the color of the point is to blue.
+The other way around, the smaller the number of items in the neighboring items, the closer the color of the closer the color of the point and the blue.
 An example of the item density visualization is shown in Figure 4.